DarrenCoppinger/playwright-milestone-project/README.md

 * The website must showcase the playwrights work, highlight the identity of the playwright and provide a section were potential collaborators can get in contact with the playwright, such as directors, producers, actors, set/costume designers and other writers.
 * The website should provide links to the playwright's social media platforms which she uses to promote her work.

 This website will portrait a sense of the playwright and her work with a simple but elegant aesthetic.
+This was achieved through the use of simple clean colors.

+The fonts were chosen to give a classic feel, so serif types were used.
+The fonts were sourced from Google Fonts and are as follows:
+* Noto Serif JP
+* Parisienne

 ## UX